Haxxnet/Compose-Examples/README.md

 ### Media Management
 - [Immich](examples/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 Alternative to Google Photos.
 - [Photoprism](examples/photoprism) - Personal photo management powered by Go and Google TensorFlow.
 Browse, organize, and share your personal photo collection, using the latest technologies to automatically tag and find pictures.
-- [Deemix](examples/deemix) - deemix is a barebone deezer downloader library built from the ashes of Deezloader Remix.
 - [Papermerge](examples/papermerge) - Free and open source document management system with OCR designed for scanned documents, digital archives, pdf, tiff, jpeg.
 - [Paperless NGX](examples/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents.
 - [Stash](examples/stash) - Stash is a self-hosted webapp written in Go which organizes and serves your porn.
-- [Raveberry](examples/raveberry) - A multi-user music server with a focus on participation.
 - [Syncthing](examples/syncthing) - Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers.

+### Music
+- [Raveberry](examples/raveberry) - A multi-user music server with a focus on participation.
+- [Deemix](examples/deemix) - deemix is a barebone deezer downloader library built from the ashes of Deezloader Remix.
+- [MeTube](examples/metube) - Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
+Allows you to download videos and audio only from YouTube and dozens of other sites.

 ### Pastebins
 - [PrivateBin](examples/privatebin) - PrivateBin is a minimalist, opensource online pastebin/discussion board where the server has zero knowledge of hosted data.